Ghost (2027 film)

-Ghost is an upcoming original anime film directed by Shingo Natsume.
+Ghost (Ghost/夜の果て, Gōsuto/Yoru no Hate) is an upcoming original anime film directed by Shingo Natsume.
 It is written by Natsume and Tomohiro Suzuki, produced by Madhouse, and distributed by Bandai Namco Filmworks.
-It features character concepts by Natsume Ono and character designs by Norifumi Kugai.
-It is scheduled to premiere in 2027.
+It features character concepts by Natsume Ono, character designs by Norifumi Kugai, and music by Ohzora Kimishima.
+It is scheduled to open in Japanese theaters on February 11, 2027.
+The film will feature six songs by the band Hitsujibungaku, including the insert song "Sugar".